Skip to content

 %inc dc;

-4. First Run Configuration
+4. First Launch

 Now the services are deployed (including the service which creates the staging area) we can open the Data Controller web interface and make the necessary configurations:

-• dcpath - physical path for depleyment
+• dcpath - physical path for deployment (will contain SAS datasets and a subfolder for staged content)

 First, open the $(appLoc)/services/settings.sas file in SAS Studio, and copy the code.